 A survey of what were judged to be the top twenty businesses in Woodford was carried out by interview and questionnaire.
 Of these, 85% were standalone businesses, two a branch of a larger organisation and one a subsidiary.
 Only one company employed more than 25 people.
 During this survey period one company closed down and moved away from Woodford, although this was initiated by the redevelopment of the BAe site.
 No significant un-met needs were identified apart from those that would shortly be completed - the A6MARR, Poynton Relief Road and completion of the high-speed broadband implementation.
-Therefore no specific action for employment is planned but the policy is rather to support local business initiatives, such as farm diversification, the addition of an office or small workshop to a residential property, providing they are consistent with the character and style of the existing development and conform to other planning requirements.
+Therefore no specific action for employment is planned but the policy is rather to support local business initiatives, such as farm diversification.